khangich/machine-learning-interview/design.md

 4. Modeling: features scaling, major sub-sambling.
 * Model: We can use probabilistic sparse linear classifier (logistic regression).
 It's popular because of the computation efficiency and sparsity features.
 * Feature engineering:
-    * AdvertiserID: it's easily to have millions of advertisers.
+    * AdvertiserID: it's easy to have millions of advertisers.
 One common way is to use embedding as a distributed representation for advitiserID.
 If you're not familiar with [embedding](https://blog.twitter.com/engineering/en_us/topics/insights/2018/embeddingsattwitter.html).
 Another way is to use [feature hashing by Kilian Weinberger](https://arxiv.org/pdf/0902.2206.pdf) to handle large sparse column.
 Feature hashing helps increase speed and reduce memory usage.
 See video [here](https://www.coursera.org/lecture/machine-learning-applications-big-data/hashing-trick-GswXH).
     * Numeric columns: pay attention to [feature scaling](https://www.datacamp.com/community/tutorials/preprocessing-in-data-science-part-2-centering-scaling-and-logistic-regression).

 * Data processing: